-In 1914, an important event in our nation's history happened: Congress passed the

-Smith-Lever Act, which established the Cooperative Extension Service.
+In 1914, an important event in our nation's history happened: Congress passed the Smith-Lever Act, which established the Cooperative Extension Service.
 Cooperative Extension is the service part of the University of Georgia.

-We can thank Senator Hoke Smith from Georgia and Representative Ashbury Lever from South Carolina for their creativity and work to bring a new kind of "teacher" - a County Extension Agent - to each county in our state.
+We can thank Senator Hoke Smith from Georgia and Representative Ashbury Lever from South Carolina for their creativity and work to bring a new kind of

+"teacher" - a County Extension Agent - to each county in our state.

-As a result of the legislation, the Boys Corn Club and the Girls Tomato Canning Clubs came together to form the first 4-H club.
-The Smith-Lever programs to your school.
+As a result of the legislation, the Boys Corn

+Club and the Girls Tomato Canning Clubs came together to form the first 4-H club.
+The Smith-Lever Act affords someone representing the University of Georgia College of Agricultural and Environmental

-Act affords someone representing the University of Georgia College of Agricultural and Environmental Science Cooperative Extension to bring 4-H education and a member of Georgia 4-H!
+Science Cooperative Extension to bring 4-H education programs to your school.

-Just like Mr. Adams used information from the university to help his boys learn, we will be doing that too.
-Today, you can go home and tell your parents that you are a student of the University of Georgia College of Agricultural and Environmental Sciences
+Just like Mr. Adams used information from the university to help his students learn, we will be doing that too.